 Patients with life-threatening allergies need immediate access to injectable epinephrine.
 But over time, the brand-name epinephrine auto-injector pens that make it easy to quickly and safely administer the medication have become increasingly expensive.

-We recognized the urgent need for a less-expensive epinephrine auto-injector, and are proud to offer a low-cost option at all CVS Pharmacy locations.
-Patients can now purchase the authorized generic for Adrenaclick® at a cash price of $109.99 for a two-pack – the lowest cash price in the market.
+We recognize the need for a less expensive epinephrine auto-injector and are proud to offer a low-cost option at all CVS Pharmacy locations.
+Patients can purchase the authorized generic for Adrenaclick® at the low cost cash price of $109.99 for a two-pack.
 This authorized generic is a Food and Drug Administration (FDA)-approved device with the same active ingredient as other epinephrine auto-injector devices.

 Frequently asked questions